 As explained below, unbiased properties of the original distribution may be obtained by \hyperlink{ref:Reweighting} {reweighting} from the modified, sampled distribution to the desired distribution.
 In practice, the sampled distribution is chosen to emphasize samples that contribute strongly to the averages of interest, making the reweighted average over samples from the modified distribution a low-variance estimator.

-\hypertarget{ref:Reweighting} {\paragraph{Reweighting}} Calculating averages and free energies of one distribution using samples from another one.
-This distribution may be one explicitly generated by a biased simulation, or one that is a mixture of several sampled distributions~\cite{reweighting_mixture_distribution}.
-Here the observed distribution is $\tilde \nu$ and the original, unbiased distribution $\nu(\vx)$ is obtained using:
+\hypertarget{ref:Reweighting} {\paragraph{Reweighting}} Reweighting involves calculating averages and free energies of one \hyperlink{ref:Distribution} {distribution} using samples from another one, as occurs in \hyperlink{ref:IS} {importance sampling}, though it can be used in other situations as well.
+The distribution that one samples from may be one explicitly generated by a biased simulation or performed at a different temperature, or one that is a mixture of several sampled distributions~\cite{reweighting_mixture_distribution}.